 Though few dared to visit Bellavista, Medellín’s maximum-security prison noted for daily murders, Jeannine and a team of Colombian evangelists carried the Gospel inside.
 As a result, countless lives have been transformed, and the murders have dissipated.
 In 1992, Jeannine began the Bellavista Prison Bible Institute.
-Through this discipleship program, more than 600 prisoners have graduated and now minister to other inmates in penitentiaries all across the nation.
-More than 40 men, once prisoners and now free, serve as pastors or evangelists all over Colombia.
+Through this discipleship program, more than 800 prisoners have graduated and now minister to other inmates in penitentiaries all across the nation.
+More than 40 men, once prisoners and now free, serve as pastors or evangelists all over Colombia; more than 20 have started churches.
 One is a missionary in Chile.

 In addition to her prison ministry, Jeannine has taught biblical Hebrew at the One Mission Society-related Biblical Seminary of Colombia in Medellín for more than 26 years.
 She translated William LaSor’s two-volume Hebrew grammar and lessons into Spanish.
 She is also involved in evangelism, discipleship, and training national church leadership.
 She currently serves in leadership with Prison Fellowship Colombia in the regional office of Antioquia.